Identity History Summary Checks (Rap Sheets)

 - If the request is for a couple, family, etc., include $18 for each person.

-- If you are unable to pay the $18 fee, your request for a waiver of the fee must include a claim and proof of indigence, such as a notarized affidavit of indigence.
+- If you are unable to pay the $18 fee, you can request a waiver.
+The waiver must include a claim and proof of indigence, such as a notarized affidavit of indigence.

-- Review the Identity History Summary Request Checklist to ensure that you have included everything needed to process your request.
+Review the Identity History Summary Request Checklist to ensure that you have included everything we need to process your request.

 FBI CJIS Division – Summary Request